St. John’s Weekly News

 Wednesday, June 4–Saturday, June 7

 St. John's is excited to host this year's Synod Assembly.
-This will be a wonderful opportunity to serve our Lutheran brothers and sisters from across Central and Southern Illinois, and help is needed!
 Many opportunities are available from room set-up, coffee/beverage prep, greeters, and more.
-Please sign up for as many opportunities as you like at www.bit.ly/SJ_CSIS25.
-Please contact Shari, shari@stjblm.org, for more information.
+Sign up for as many opportunities as you like at www.bit.ly/SJ_CSIS25.
+Please contact Shari for more information.

 At St. John’s we use a member database called ShelbyNext.
 The ShelbyNext Database allows you to access the St. John’s directory, view your personal giving or make a financial gift, register worship attendance, view service opportunities, and more.
 Access the database visiting the St. John’s website: www.stjblm.org.
 Scroll to the bottom of the page and click on the Log In button.
 If you do not know your username, contact Shari, and you will be sent a log in link to get started.
 In addition to the database, you can also download the ShelbyNext Membership App to access the directory, check in to worship, give online, or check the calendar directly from your smartphone.
 Visit your app store and search for ShelbyNext Membership.
 Use the domain name stjohnsbloomington to sign in.
 Your username and password are the same as your log in for the ShelbyNext database on your computer.
 Contact Shari for login help.